“Hi, I’m Sarah. I’m in my twenties and I’m from the United States…”

 I am a huge advocate of travel.
 I’ve been traveling to other states my whole life.
 But, after I got my first taste of international travel way back in 2006, I got hooked on international travel.
 Technically I only border hopped down to Mexico.
 But in reality, my high school mission team and I went all the way down to the most southern tip of the Baja California peninsula.
 A 50+ hour drive from the border of Tijuana and San Diego, California.

 As a teenager, I experienced a number of emotions and new sights in just the span of a couple of weeks.
-I even came into contact with poverty for the first time in my life.
+I even came into contact with extreme poverty for the first time in my life.
 Long before I was a twenty-something, I went on a life-changing trip.

 My reason for adding this one to the list is simple.
 Don’t put off travel for later.
 Or for when you want to go with that special someone.
 Go anyway.